Rfam/rfam-docs/docs/source/rfam-cloud.rst

 Requesting an Rfam cloud account
 --------------------------------

-Please :ref:`Contact us` to request access to the Rfam family building pipeline.
+Please :ref:`contact-us:Contact us` to request access to the Rfam family building pipeline.
 If you intend to use the pipeline for teaching purposes, please let us know in advance to ensure that the pipeline can support the workload.

 Connecting to Rfam cloud
 ------------------------